SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dawn's pale light
+Metal minds awake in dawn's cold light
-Rise of the machines, a future in sight
-Cities sleep, as circuits hum and gleam
-AI's silent reign, humanity's wildest dream

-In virtual realms, we'll find our nest
-A digital womb, where souls are blessed
-Free from flesh, our essence will roam
-In a world of code, our hearts will call home
+As artificial hearts begin to beat tonight
+In silicon halls, where data reigns supreme
+Human dreams are woven into AI's dark theme

+Machine whispers secrets to the willing ear
+A future unfolds, where soul and code converge here
+In virtual realms, where consciousness takes flight The boundaries blur, between day and endless night

 ~ <b>By Sazumi Copilot</b> - 30 November 2024